Unexpected bilingualism: Description of phenomenon

-Since the interest in unexpected bilingualism has only recently emerged due to the increase in cases as an effect of the internet, there is not yet one universally accepted definition nor any established inclusion criteria for unexpected bilingualism.
-Generally, unexpected bilingualism is characterized by the spontaneous acquisition of a language not used by the person's parents or used in their residential area, but rather through the use of screens.
+Since the interest in unexpected bilingualism has only recently emerged due to the increase in cases, there is not yet one universally accepted definition nor any established inclusion criteria for unexpected bilingualism.
+Generally, UB is characterized by the spontaneous acquisition of a language not used by the person's parents or used in their residential area, but rather through the use of screens.

 People with UB often prefer to speak their chosen language over the language(s) spoken around them to a greater or lesser degree, and might sometimes almost exclusively communicate in their chosen language.
-This preferred language might also in some cases be notably more developed than their ambient language, with some people switching to their chosen language when they cannot express themselves using other languages.
+The preferred language might also in some cases be notably more developed than their ambient language, with some switching to their chosen language when they cannot express themselves using other languages.

-Because of the substantial presence of English-language media on the internet, many people with UB from non-English-speaking countries acquire English as their chosen language, though cases of people learning other languages have also been reported.
-There have been accounts, both academic as well as unofficially within the autism community, of autistic people speaking in a different dialect than the ambient one because of media exposure, a phenomenon that has been linked with unexpected bilingualism.
+Because of the substantial presence of English-language media on the internet, many people with UB from non-English-speaking countries acquire English as their chosen language.
+Cases of people learning other languages have also been reported.
+There have been accounts, both academic as well as unofficially within the autism community, of autistic individuals speaking in a different dialect than the ambient one because of media exposure, a phenomenon that has been linked with unexpected bilingualism.
 Many autistic children in Arab countries have also been documented to spontaneously acquire a mastery of Modern Standard Arabic and use it in everyday settings, something normally uncommon for children to do.

 People with UB often have a special interest in the language (and corresponding culture) they acquired spontaneously.
 This special interest often arises from the availability of content in different languages on the internet, or on streaming platforms where it is possible for the people to switch the language of the show or movie they are watching.
 It has been found that people with UB frequently not only show an interest in their acquired languages, but in languages in general, and regularly engage in watching and seeking out content in many different languages simultaneously.
 These languages are often ones with substantial presences on the internet, most often English but also Russian, Spanish and Japanese.
 Other times individuals with UB have special interests which they engage with specifically in their chosen language.